 S2.
 Principal component (PC) analysis of seven life-history traits.
 A Principal Component Analysis (PCA) was run for descriptive purposes in order to map out intra- and interspecific differences in multivariate space (Figure 1).
 This described which taxonomic (inter- vs intraspecific) level showed significant variation in life-history traits.
 Data collected for both treatments were run together to obtain principal components (PC), separate graphs were made for treatments for ease of viewing.
 Graphs were separated into a) high-P and b) low-P environments to distinguish environmental effects, with the first two principal components plotted.
 See Table 1 for species (letter) and clonal (number) abbreviations.
-Life-history traits were clustered into the two groups outlined by the PC axes, growth and reproduction.
+Life-history traits were clustered into the two groups outlined by the PC axes, size and reproduction.
 PC1 loadings correlated strongly (>0.8) with size variables (start length, size at maturation, end length, and mean clutch length).
 PC2 loadings correlated (>0.8) with reproductive variables (clutch size, number of clutches).
 At the interspecific level, D. mendotae showed no separation from the D. pulex/D. obtusa group along the growth axis (PC1), indicating that these three species were of similar size, while D. magna (as expected) was larger (Figure 1).
 Along the reproductive axis (PC2), the D. pulex/D. obtusa group showed some separation from D. mendotae and D. magna.
 These results indicated that D. pulex/D. obtusa expressed higher fecundities.
 While interspecific differences were apparent (Figure 1), it was clear that intraspecific (clonal) differences also were informative.
 Note that D. magna had a broad spread of traits, while the D. pulex/D. obtusa group showed overlap.
 Shifting from high to low phosphorus, the variation along the reproductive axis (PC2) was lost, however the size axis (PC1) still exhibited variation (Figure 1).
 This may have indicated a shift in resource allocation from reproduction to maintenance.
 In addition, the separation along the growth axis was maintained between low and high P.